Texas State Bobcats football: Bowl games

-Texas State has participated in two bowl games, and has a record of 2–0.
+Texas State has participated in three bowl games, and has a record of 3–0.

 Prior to 2023, they were bowl eligible twice since moving up to Division I-FBS.
 In 2013, Texas State went 6–6 in the first year the Bobcats were eligible to win a conference title or attend a bowl game after their 2-year FCS to FBS transition.
-In 2014, Texas State finished the season 7–5, 5–3 in Sun Belt play to finish in a three way tie for fourth place.
+In 2014, Texas State finished the season 7–5, 5–3 in Sun Belt play to finish in a three-way tie for fourth place.
 Although eligible, they were not selected to participate in a bowl game; the Bobcats were the only eligible 7–5 FBS team not to receive a bowl bid.

 In November 2023, the Bobcats became bowl eligible after winning 45–24 against Georgia Southern.
 In December, it was announced that the team would play its first-ever bowl game against the Rice University Owls at Gerald J. Ford Stadium on December 26.